andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 The first half of the trail ascends a moderate grade of wide, earthen stairs framed by wooden boards.
 As we approach the top the wide steps give way to a steep set of stone steps that claims cruise ship cardio kills with no mercy.
-The trail terminates at a grassy knob overlooking the town halfway up the Brekkefossen waterfall.

-Today is the type of day that a million dollar bounty on the first person to spot a cloud would go unclaimed.
-From our vantage the town below and sky above look like they have been filtered through a fisheye lens.
+The trail terminates at a grassy knob halfway up the Brekkefossen waterfall overlooking Fl&aring;m valley.
+From our vantage the way the mountains envelop the town below, the fjord beyond, and the chasmal blue sky above make it feel like we're looking through a fisheye lens.

+Our rendezvous with the solstice sun is unencumbered by even the wispiest of clouds.
+Feels fine weather for an ice cold beer 'fyou ask me.
+Thankfully we presumed we'd be in a sudsy mood and packed an assortment of cooler companions:
+Footballfeber
-It feels fine weather for an ice cold beer.
-Thankfully we presumed as much and packed an assortment of sudsy companions: Footballfeber Pils, Dag Sitrus Pale Ale, Dag Mango Pale Ale, and of course the Sassy Li'l Sis Session IPA from our friends at &AElig;gir for just the occasion.
+Pils, Dag Sitrus Pale Ale, Dag Mango Pale Ale, and of course the Sassy Li'l Sis Session IPA from our friends at &AElig;gir for just the occasion.